As video of Chicago police fatally shooting a 13-year-old is set for release, his mother still wonders what happened

 The other person who reportedly ran from the officers has been identified as 21-year-old Ruben Roman Jr., who was arrested and charged with resisting arrest, police said.
 Roman previously pleaded guilty to illegal gun possession and was sentenced to probation in 2019, according to the Chicago Sun-Times.

 When police knocked on the door of Toledo’s West Side home around 1 p.m.
-Wednesday, the 44-year-old homemaker believed they were responding to the missing-persons report she filed on Adam.
+Wednesday, the 44-year-old homemaker believed they were responding to the missing report she filed on Adam.
 The mother of five told the Sun-Times that she had not seen her 13-year-old son since they attended a relative’s memorial service on Sunday.

 Instead, Toledo was informed her son might have been shot and asked by police to identify whether Adam’s body was at the Cook County Medical Examiner’s Office.